- Find a Trail

-runs between the Maryland towns of Hyattsville and Silver Spring, linking two bustling suburbs of Washington, DC.
+The Northwest Branch Trail—an integral part of the Anacostia Tributary Trail System—runs between the Maryland towns of Hyattsville and Silver Spring, linking two bustling suburbs of Washington, D.C.
 The trail is so named because it follows the Northwest Branch of the Anacostia River for its entire route.

 After crossing under East-West Highway/State Route 410, the trail runs through dense woodlands that will make you forget you are in a major population center.
 The large Lane Manor Park next appears immediately to the east.
-At Adelphi Mill Park (near the trail's midpoint), visit the only surviving historic mill in Prince George's County.
+At Adelphi Mill Park (near the trail's midpoint), visit Adelphi Mill.
+Built in 1796, it is the only surviving historic mill in Prince George's County.
 Past the mill, the pathway reenters a wooded environment.
-A steep gravel connection at the trail's end climbs up to Oakview Drive, which leads to busy New Hampshire Avenue/State Route 650.
+A steep gravel connection at the trail's end climbs up to Oakview Drive, which leads to busy New Hampshire Avenue/SR 650.

 Parking for the Northwest Branch Trail can be found at the trail's northern endpoint at Roscoe Nix Elementary School on Hedin Drive in Silver Spring.
 Most of the parks along the trail's route have their own parking lots; for the exact locations of these parks, refer to the TrailLink map.